cncf/mentoring/seasonofdocs/README.md

 ### Contact info

-Technical writers interested in working on this project should send an email to mentoring@cncf.io.
-Be sure to include links to examples of your technical writing portfolio and résumé or CV.
+If interested, send an email to mentoring@cncf.io.
+Include links to examples of your technical writing portfolio and résumé/CV.

 ## Previous years